Back-to-school tech items are now on sale

 The back-to-school deals are in full force, and that includes deals on high-ticket items such as laptops, tablets and Macbooks.

-Best Buy's Liz Lough took us through a store stocked with hundreds of the latest laptops; many marked down for school.

-"This is absolutely the best time to buy a PC," she said.
+"This is absolutely the best time to buy a PC," she Liz Lough of Best Buy.
 "Supplies are better than they have been in years."

-In addition, Best Buy and major manufacturers are running back-to-school sales right now.

 Lough says they have deals on everything from inexpensive Chromebooks to Microsoft Surface tablets that double as laptops.